ccbts/084_ccbts_utils/README.md

 ## System requirements

 It is highly recommended to run Webots on a supported [GPU](https://www.cyberbotics.com/doc/guide/system-requirements), however, it can also work without a graphics card.
-For this, make sure you have, or update to the latest GPU drives from [here](https://www.nvidia.com/download/index.aspx).
+For this, make sure you have, or update to the latest GPU drives from [here](https://www.nvidia.com/download/index.aspx), and that your system has at least **OpenGL 3.3**.

 The following operating systems are supported:
 * Linux (preferred)
 * Windows through Windows Subsystem for Linux (WSL).
 To install WSL, follow these [guidelines](https://docs.microsoft.com/en-us/windows/wsl/install).
 A current limitation is that [nvidia-docker2](https://docs.nvidia.com/cuda/wsl-user-guide/index.html#known-limitations-for-linux-cuda-apps) for WSL is still under development and for that reason ROS2 and Webots can only be installed through docker without GPU support.
 For a GPU system a bash script will be provided instead of docker.
-* Mac (currently doesn't work properly due to limited support of OpenGL)
+* Mac (it doesn't work on some Macs due to limited support of OpenGL)

 <!-- ## Dependencies
 * For WSL, install [Docker](https://docs.docker.com/get-docker/)